moleculerjs/moleculer/README.md

 The broker registers some internal actions to check the health of node or get request statistics.

 ### List of local services
-This action lists name of local services.
+This action lists local services.
 ```js
 broker.call("$node.services").then(res => console.log(res));
 ```

 ### List of local actions
-This action lists name of local actions
+This action lists local actions
 ```js
 broker.call("$node.actions").then(res => console.log(res));
 ```